jdrabeb/Quiz-Manager/User Guide.md

 ## User guide

-Before starting you need to run the sql queries in the "database_init" file inside the h2 databse.
-This will create all the tables needed to stores the quesitons and users.

-The queries will also add a student user and an admin user with the identifiants shown after.
-The tables created are empty so taking a quiz as student will not be possible until you add questions as an admin.

-#### Starting the program

-To run the program, run the Main in the package com.epita.quimanager.main.
-You can use Eclipse, Netbeans or Intellij Ideas to run the project easily.
-Otherwise you need to compile all the classes.

-Will get you to a menu where you can register or login.
+Running the program will get you to a menu where you can register or login.

 When logging in, based on a users table in the database, the program checks the user's rights (if it is an admin or not, if not the user is considered as a student).